©1978

 of need.
 They knew that to purify was not always to simplify.

-They had fine aspirations.
 However, they became too concerned

 with inconsequential rules and accusations.
 Their ideals bogged